 - Place a drain pan of suitable capacity under the filter head. - Remove the oil filter.
 An oil filter wrench may be required. - 3.
-Apply a light coat of clean oil to the seal on the new filter and install it.
+Apply a light coat of clean oil to the seal and install the new filter.
 Tighten by hand only. - 4.
 Run the machine for 1-2 minutes operating the cylinder.
 Check filter head for oil leaks. - 5.
-If a leak is found, shut off the machine and correct it. - 6.
-Check hydraulic reservoir oil level.
-Top up as required. - 7.
-Dispose of spilled oil in an environmentally safe manner.
+If a leak is found, shut off the machine and correct it. - Check hydraulic reservoir oil level.
+Top up as required. - Dispose of spilled oil in an environmentally safe manner.

-Engine Air Cleaner 8.7
+9.6 Engine Air Cleaner

-Check air filter every 40 hours of operation.
+Check air filter every 50 hours of operation.
 Change air filter elements at 100 hours of operation or annually.

+NOTE:

-NOTE: Refer to the engine manual for information on servicing the air cleaner.
+Refer to the engine manual for information on servicing the air cleaner.